centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 icon_image_alt               This variable is used to define an optional string that is used in the ALT tag of the image specified by the
                              <icon_image> argument.
 timezone                     Timezone in which the service resides.
 This will affect its check and notification periods.
 Services use the timezone
                              of their host if none is set in their definition.
+The timezone must be formatted using the POSIX TZ variable format.
+                             That is for most users this will look like *:America/New_York* (notice the colon).
 ============================ =========================================================================================================================

 .. _obj_def_servicegroup: